 The basic idea of adversarial training is to improve the model’s resilience by exposing it to adversarial examples during training.
 These examples are created to mislead the model into making incorrect predictions.

-In the first step, the network learns to alter the original image to make it appear as if the desired object is not present.
+In the first step, the network learns to alter the original image to make it appear that the desired object is not present.
 In the second step, the modified images are used for training, where the network attempts to detect objects in these altered images against ground truth.
-This technique intelligently alters images in such a way that pushes the model to learn better and generalize itself for images not included in the training set.
+This technique intelligently alters images to push the model to learn better and generalize for images not included in the training set.

 Real-Life Application of Application of YOLOv4

-YOLOv4 has been used in a wide range of applications and scenarios, including use in embedded systems.
+YOLOv4 has been used in a wide range of applications and scenarios, including embedded systems.
 Some of these are:

 - Harvesting Oil Palm: A group of researchers used YOLOv4 paired with a camera and laptop device with an Intel Core i7-8750H processor and GeForce DTX 1070 graphic card, to detect ripe fruit branches.
 During the testing phase, they achieved 87.9 % mean Average Precision (mAP) and 82 % recall rate while running at a real-time speed of 21 FPS.